 The National Council on Crime and Delinquency (NCCD) has been my professional home for 16 years.
 That’s a long tenure in today’s work world, but in the 110-year life span of this venerable institution, it’s a mere heartbeat.

 NCCD was founded in 1907 to contribute to the then-emerging field of juvenile justice—a focus that remains at the heart of our mission and our daily work.
 When I was a young social worker in Georgia, I worked with young people and families whose lives intersected not only the juvenile justice system but also child protective services, family courts, and more.
 My experiences have shaped my personal mission to promote social change through viewing individuals—both children and adults—holistically, in the contexts of their families and communities.

 That holistic viewpoint shapes the work we do at NCCD every day.
 In addition to our work in juvenile justice, we have been at the forefront in system improvement, data-driven policy reform, and best practices in child welfare, adult criminal justice, and adult protection.
 Working with partners across the country and around the world, we have greater potential than ever to make a strong, positive impact on the lives of children, families, and communities who come into contact with these systems.

 I am proud that NCCD’s people, programs, and research are stronger and more determined than ever to deliver results to our project partners around the world.
-We have three offices across the nation and over 100 employees doing amazing work.
+We have offices across the nation and nearly 100 employees doing amazing work.
 We have built on solid bodies of work in justice and child welfare to make significant inroads into new areas, including adult protection, Pay for Success programs, and the integration of family engagement practices with research-based child welfare assessments.